L0Lmaker/DistributedSemanticAnalysis/README.md

 - **Inputs:**
     - topic: string
     - topic is the question that is being asked in natural language
-- **Actions:**
+- **Actions Taken:**
-    -  **Generate Metalanguage Dimensions to assess**
+    -  **Generate MDim Keys to assess**
         - using GPT
-    -  **Generate Filter Dimensions to assess**
-        - using GPT
     - **Generate Campaign ID:**
         - Generate a unique identifier (campaignId) for the new campaign.
     - **Initialize Campaign:**
-        - Set up the new campaign in the JSON KV Store with MDims and Filter information.
+        - Set up the new campaign in the KV Store with MDims Keys.
-        - Use Paxos to sync campaign information (includes topic, Metalanguage Dimensions and Filter Dimensions) across nodes
+        - Use Paxos to sync campaign information (includes topic and MDim Keys) across nodes

 ### Article Processing